10. The AVL Tree: Implementation & Testing

 }

-// maintaining the depth and cnt field
+// maintain the depth and cnt field

 static void avl_update(AVLNode *node) {

-->depth = 1 + max(avl_depth(node->left), avl_depth(node->right));
+node->depth = 1 + max(avl_depth(node->left), avl_depth(node->right));

 node->cnt = 1 + avl_cnt(node->left) + avl_cnt(node->right);